Go1den/spoiler-free-olympics/README.md

 - Click Import, then select the css file(s) you downloaded.
 - These should now show up in your managed files section.
 You can then open them individually to edit them further to your liking.

-I recommend using both the Olympics.com css and the PeacockTV.com css.
+I recommend using both the Olympics.com css and the PeacockTV.com css userstyles I've provided.
 I like to browse the schedule on Olympics.com and when I find something I want to watch, I navigate to Peacock from within the Olympics.com site.